Undergraduate Information Systems Major

 - Propose information systems-based solutions that are technically sound, economically feasible, and organizationally viable

 - Collaborate to participate in or manage complex information-based business projects

 - MATH 202 Finite Mathematics

 - STAT 202 Introduction to Statistics

-Individuals with a strong interest in technology applications should consider this major, which draws many who are already working in information technology.
+The information systems major draws many individuals who are already working in information technology.
 Instructors for all courses are working professionals; their practical knowledge shapes the classroom experience.
-Students acquire strong technical skills in databases, systems analysis and design, web development, programming, information security, business process modeling, enterprise software development, telecommunications and human-computer interaction, and build problem solving skills through project-based courses.
+Students acquire substantial technical skills in databases, systems analysis and design, web development, programming, information security, business process modeling, enterprise software development, telecommunications and human-computer interaction, and build problem-solving skills through project-based courses.